coli-saar/am-parser/scripts/cogs2021/README.md

 - options to play around with:
   - `get_train_dev.sh`:
     - if you would like to enable *preposition reification*, add the `-r` option.
 Otherwise prepositions are only represented as edges.
+    - if you would like to have a *copy mechanism for lexical labels*, add the `-l` option.
     - how many sources?
 3 are needed at least to deal with ditransitive verbs ("Ava gave Ben the cookie"), but more are possible too.
   - training (jsonnet file):
     - not for toy model, but can experiment with dropout